PidgycusRep/PidgycusRep/README.md

-- 👋 Hi, I’m PidgycusRep
+- 👋 Hi, I’m Pidgycus
 - 👀 This is a Repository of crac#ed games
-- 🌱 I’m currently learning PY
+- 🌱 I’m currently learning PY/C#
 - 💞️ If someone has games that i could pu in my Rep contact me
-- 📫 How to reach me for more game: adding ideas ContactPidgycushereOFFICIAL
+- 📫 How to reach me for more game: adding ideas ContactPidgycushereOFFICIAL@gmail.com
 - 😄 Pronouns: pid/gy/cus
 - ⚡ Fun fact: Im always online!
 Feel free to contact me for games or play something >.<
 -